 Typical is the feeling that they are open and closed at the same time.
 They can talk fluently and openly, but one gets the feeling that there is something more, that they don’t really open themselves.
 But it comes from not knowing it anymore.
 Things have to be perfect, so by sweeping the problems under the carpet they don’t exist anymore.

 Pride, haughty, high self-value, desire for respect and reverence.

 Grief, < humiliation, vexation, embarrassment.

-Profession: lawyer, judge, doctor, teacher, professor, manager, mayor.
+Profession: lawyer, judge, doctor, teacher, professor, manager, middle manager in big companies, mayor.